aws-samples/eks-workshop-developers/website/docs/python/introduction/environment-setup.md

 The steps below will help you set up the enviroment in your local computer, using your own AWS Account.

 :::warning
 **In this workshop there will be a number of AWS resources created in your account.
-These resources will incur cost and will be billed to your AWS Account, make sure you delete all resources after completing the workshop to avoid unnecessary costs.
+These resources will incur cost and will be billed to your AWS Account.
+Make sure you delete all resources after completing the workshop to avoid unnecessary costs.
 The steps to clean up resources are available in the last section of the workshop [Cleaning Up Resources](https://developers.eksworkshop.com/docs/python/eks/Cleanup)**
 :::

 ## 1. Installing Required Tools